2017 Nā Hōkū Hanohano Awards “Single of the Year” for “Molokai On My Mind”

 2016 Nā Hōkū Hanohano Awards “Most Promising Artist”

 Born and raised on the island of O’ahu, singer/songwriter Blayne Asing began playing ʻukulele at age eight; singing in the Kamehameha Schools Children’s Chorus at age nine; playing guitar at age 14; and playing percussion in the Kamehameha Schools marching, concert, and pep bands at age 12.
 Although he grew up loving the music of popular Hawai’i artists such as Ernie Cruz, Jr., Brother Noland, Gabby Pahinui, Olomana, Kalapana, Cecilio and Kapono, Country Comfort, and the Kaʻau Crater Boys, his own music is heavily influenced by country and folk music artists such as James Taylor and Jackson Browne.

-In addition to his solo career, Asing has worked with childhood idols such as Ernie Cruz, Jr. He plays guitar for Brother Noland, with whom he performs on a regular basis, and he has been invited to sit in with other award-winning artists such as Kawika Kahiapo and Mike Kaawa.
-He has also performed with a variety of popular younger artists, including Ian O’Sullivan, The Voice’s Duncan Kamakana (Osorio), and former Pure Heart lead singer and multiple Nā Hōkū Hanohano Award winner Jon Yamasato.
+In addition to his solo career, Asing has worked with childhood idols such as the late Ernie Cruz, Jr. and as a feature in Henry Kapono’s four part harmony the “Songs of C&K.” He plays guitar for Brother Noland, with whom he performs on a semi-regular basis, and he has been invited to sit in with other award-winning artists such as Kawika Kahiapo, and Mike Kaawa.
+He has also performed with a variety of other popular artists, including Ian O’Sullivan, The Voice’s Duncan Kamakana (Osorio), and former Pure Heart lead singer and multiple Nā Hōkū Hanohano Award winner Jon Yamasato.